 It’s an art that attempts to harmonize the body’s energy with its physical form.
 This happens through the combination of posture, breathing, and your conscious state both while moving and while remaining still.

 Despite the old age of the art, it survives to this day and continues to evolve, with many schools creating their own nuanced form of Tai Chi while still sticking to its fundamental principles.
 It involves a series of slow movements where you turn, shift your weight over your legs with various movements of both the arms and the legs.

 This constitutes a total body exercise, where these slow and relaxed movements improve the blood circulation through the contraction and expansion of muscles.
 They also help loosen up your spine and your ribs.
 You also have the time and pace to take deep breaths, improving your body’s oxygen intake.

 Of the many forms of Tai Chi that exist, the most famous and simple one is the 24-form movement, also called the simplified form.
 The form is composed of a series of movements that happen over 24 different postures.

 Consequently, it makes it a great choice for older people who wish to improve these attributes as well as engage in something different and unique.

 One huge advantage of Tai Chi is that you don’t need to go to a gym nor use any kind of exercising equipment.
 All you need is a quiet setting, a good mat or carpet, and your still mind and willingness to do it.
 It’s pretty good at relieving tension, too, almost like giving yourself a massage.

 An ancient Indian practice that possibly dates back all the way to the third millennium BC, it’s rooted in religion, later on taking a more philosophical form.
-It has changed a lot with the years.
+It has changed a lot over the years.